gatsbyjs/gatsby/docs/blog/2017-03-08-gatsbygram-case-study/index.md

 ```

 While writing this post I scrapped a few accounts and published their
-resulting "gatsbygram" sites:
+resulting "Gatsbygram" sites:

 * https://iceland-gatsbygram.netlify.com
 * https://tinyhouses-gatsbygram.netlify.com

 **Help wanted:** scrape the user's profile picture and use that instead
-of my Gravatar image which is hard-coded atm.
+of my Gravatar image which is hard-coded at the moment.